 Amos 2

-And then it arrives.
-Thus saith the LORD; For three transgressions of Israel, and for four, I will not turn away the punishment thereof (v.
+Then it arrives.
+For three transgressions of Israel, and for four, I will not turn away the punishment thereof (v.
 6).
-The people who were enjoying the sermon are now its subject - and their oracle is the longest and most searching of all.
-The charge is devastating in its specifics: they sold the righteous for silver, and the poor for a pair of shoes; they pant after the dust of the earth on the head of the poor; they turn aside the way of the meek; they profane God's holy name with sexual sin and lie down to worship on garments stripped from the poor as pledges, drinking the wine of the condemned in the house of their god (vv.
+The people enjoying the sermon are its subject now, and their charge runs longest of all.
+They sold the righteous for silver, and the poor for a pair of shoes; they trample the helpless, then worship on garments stripped from the poor (vv.
 6-8).
-This is not the violation of a ceremony; it is the trampling of human beings underfoot, dressed up in religion.
+God gave them rescue, land, prophets - and they told the prophets, Prophesy not (v.
+12).
+This is cruelty dressed in piety, and no strength will outrun what comes.

 Tap any highlighted phrase to jump to the commentary that unpacks it.